ArjoNagelhout/shapereality-engine/src/modules/asset/design.md

 };
 ```

-## Loading and unloading of assets
+## Loading and unloading of assetHandles
 ```c++

 // called on loading the component (i.e. added to the entity registry)